Performance tuning tips

 Increase memory heap

-To increase memory heap, modify the corresponding JVM option,
+Another option to increase memory heap is to modify the corresponding JVM option,

 Go to .vmoptions file in the IDE config directory and open it in the editor.- this action will create a copy of the